LMathers00/Game-development-/README.md

 moving ball which stays at a constant speed and bounces accordingly a paddle which the ball bounces off of which is user controlled using arrow keys or wasd

+Need a way to detect collison and javascript does that by detecting when co ordinates in the canvas are equal and at which point we reverse the velocity of one of the ball's components.
+E.G hits a side so i reverse the x velocity so the ball travels in the other direction

 a few different level designs
 if all levels are complete it should display a 'You win' screen with a button back to the main menu - maybe include the confetti cannon etc